how to install tag manager in wordpress

 Are you wondering how to install Google Tag Manager in WordPress?

-Google Tag Manager is a great tool for connecting multiple different analytics and marketing services to your WordPress site and setting up different Google Analytics tracking features.
+Google Tag Manager is a useful tool for connecting multiple analytics and marketing platforms to your WordPress site and setting up different Google Analytics event tracking features.
 It allows you to add and update tracking codes and code snippets on your website easily.

-However, Google Tag Manager has a high learning curve.
-Once you install it on WordPress, you’ll have to spend a good amount of time learning how to use it correctly.
+However, Google Tag Manager has a pretty high learning curve.
+Once you install it on WordPress, you’ll have to spend time learning how to use it correctly.
+If you set it up incorrectly, you could mess up your data.

 Want a MUCH easier way to set up advanced Google Analytics tracking?
-In addition to showing you how to install GTM, we’ll also cover an alternative that makes it super simple to set up multiple different tracking features for your WordPress website.
+In addition to showing you how to install GTM, I’ll also cover a Google Tag Manager alternative that makes it super simple to set up multiple different tracking features for your WordPress website.

 MonsterInsights is the best WordPress Analytics plugin.
 Get it for free!